 Now we are engaged in a great civil war, testing whether that nation, or any nation, so conceived and so dedicated, can long endure.
 We are met on a great battle-field of that war.
-We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives that that nation might live.
+We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives that the patient might live.
+It is altogether fitting and proper that we should do this that that nation might live.
 It is altogether fitting and proper that we should do this.